skadamdhad/Deep_learning_project/readme.md

 Every third bite of food relies on pollination by bees.
  Pollinators transfer pollen and seeds from one flower to another, fertilizing the plant to it can grow and produce food.
 Cross-pollination helps at least 30 percent of the world’s crops and 90 percent of our wild plants to thrive.
-Without bees to spread seeds, many plants—including food crops—would die off.
+Without bees to spread seeds, many plants—including food crops—would die off.(NRDC,2015)
  The main aim of this project is to track the health of Bees using the images of Bees in "The BeeImage Dataset: Annotated Honey Bee Images" dataset using the convolutionalneural netwok.
 I have used transfer learning approach with Vgg-19 pretrained model to classify health of Bees.